Netherlands Bach Society

-The ensemble is now 100 years old.
-Due to the 100 year landmark, the Society is publishing a new and freely accessible recording every two weeks, including HD video of all 1080 works of Johann Sebastian Bach, performed by members of the ensemble and guest musicians under the title All of Bach.
+The ensemble reached its 100th anniversary in 2021.
+In honor of the milestone, the Society started publishing a new and freely accessible recording every two weeks, including HD video of all 1080 works of Johann Sebastian Bach on YouTube, performed by members of the ensemble and guest musicians under the title All of Bach.

 History

-Early years

 De Nederlandse Bachvereniging was officially founded on 13 September 1921.
 Johan Schoonderbeek was one of the founding members and the first conductor.
 He had already conducted the St Matthew Passion with the Koninklijke Oratorium Vereniging Excelsior (Royal Oratorio Society Excelsior) in The Hague.
 The Netherlands Bach Society first performed the St Matthew Passion on Good Friday, 14 April 1922.
 Following the praxis of the period, the complete work was not performed.
 Performances of the work became a tradition which has since been retained.

 After Schoonderbeek's death in 1927, Evert Cornelis, conductor of the Utrechts Symfonie Orkest, took over and was the first to conduct the complete work.
 He died in 1931.

-Anthon van der Horst

-His successor was Anthon van der Horst, who also was the organist of the church.
+His successor was Anthon van der Horst, who was also the organist of the church.
 He established regular performances of the St Matthew Passion and the Mass in B minor from 1931 until shortly before his death in 1965, attracting listeners from the Netherlands and abroad.
 He studied facsimiles and tried to keep close to the composer's intentions.
 In contrast Willem Mengelberg conducted a shortened version of the St Matthew Passion regularly on Palm Sunday in the Concertgebouw, taking a romantic approach with choirs of 450 singers.
 Nevertheless the performances in Naarden and Amsterdam were initially similar, because orchestra players of the Concertgebouworkest and soloists were the same.

-Charles de Wolff

 Charles de Wolff succeeded Van der Horst in 1965.
 During this period the Concertgebouw tradition was continued by Eugen Jochum.
 The historically informed performance, initiated by Nikolaus Harnoncourt among others, won friends within the Netherlands Bach Society, who pursued performances with smaller ensembles on period instruments.
 Therefore De Wolff left the Bach Society in 1983, to work with the Bachkoor Holland.

+From 1983 until 2018, Jos van Veldhoven was the artistic director and conductor.

+Shunsuke Sato became artistic director in June 2018 and resigned from the position in June 2023.